HoangNguyen0712/IncorporatingMLToMSAAppoach/README.md

 # Software introduction
-This code package is develeloped for constructing the seismic fragility analyis of RC wall structures.
+This code package is develeloped for constructing the seismic fragility analysis of reinforced concrete wall structures.

 # Developers
-Developed by Hoang D. Nguyen (nguyenhoangkt712@unist.ac.kr) UNIST, South Korea
+Developed by Hoang D. Nguyen (nguyenhoangkt712@unist.ac.kr), Chanyoung Kim, Young-Joo Lee, and Myoungsu Shin UNIST, South Korea

 # Reference
-Incopration of machine learning models to multilple stripe analysis of RC wall structures
+Incopration of machine learning models to multilple stripe analysis of RC wall structures (Preparaton)

 # Required software and libraries
 Python 3.8 with Numpy version '1.24.3', and pickle

-# Step to use the package
+# Steps to use the package

 Step 1: Download the developed RF models from the driver links, then extract the file in one folder.